JetBrains/kotlin-web-site/docs/topics/collection-ordering.md

 * `Char` and `String` use the [lexicographical order](https://en.wikipedia.org/wiki/Lexicographical_order): `b` is greater than `a`; `world` is greater than `hello`.

-To define a natural order for a user-defined type, make the type an inheritor of `Comparable`.
+To define a natural order for a user-defined type, make the type an implementer of `Comparable`.
 This requires implementing the `compareTo()` function. `compareTo()` must take another object of the same type as an argument and return an integer value showing which object is greater: